Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 ```

 Launching the implementation or the bistream generation without having launched the synthesis beforehand will run the synthesis stage too.

-### Is it all?

-You just created a new project compatible with the Hog CI methodology.
-You can now continue reading the [How to setup Hog-CI](../02-Maintainer-Manual/01-setupCI.md) section.